 You can use alcohol inks (note they are not lightfast, so be aware they can fade or potentially discolour over time).
 If using alcohol inks, be careful if you typically spray alcohol on your pieces after creating, as you can reactivate the alcohol ink and it might change on you.

-You can also use Bombay India Inks, and Liquitex Acrylic Inks, be sure they are thoroughly dry before adding them to resin projects.
-Also note since these mediums have more opaque tendencies, they may not sparkle or reflect the glass quite as much as the more transparent mediums (alcohol inks and our lightfast transparent resin tints).
+Also note is using a medium that has a more opaque tendency, the glass may not sparkle or reflect the glass quite as much as the more transparent mediums (alcohol inks and our lightfast transparent resin tints).

 Any of our ArtWorks Resin Canada Transparent Resin Tints (from Colour Passion and Le'Rez Expressions), will work beautifully to tint the glass while remaining transparent.
 The more transparent option helps keep the reflective qualities of the glass, plus they are lightfast (will not fade or discolour over time like alcohol inks might).